Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. Proceed with the
     [Generic test setup: firmware](../../generic-test-setup/#firmware).
-2. Connect a HDMI cable to the DUT and a display.
+2. Connect an HDMI cable to the DUT and a display.

 **Test steps**